 Passionate about education, equality and developing local opportunity, Adrianna believes a brighter future is possible.
 She has the energy, enthusiasm and dedication to bring fairness, empathy and transparency to the role of MLA in the riding of Victoria- the Lakes.

-Christina has lived, worked and volunteered in WFRB for over 22 years.
+Christina has lived, worked, and volunteered in Waverly-Fall River-Beaver Bank for over 22 years.

 She and her husband, Dana, have three adult children.
 She is a passionate environmentalist, an early childhood educator, and a health and fitness specialist.

-Christina is a concerned advocate for people who are experiencing financial, emotional and personal difficulties.
+She is a concerned advocate for people who are experiencing financial, emotional, and personal difficulties.